-Patent protection for FYCOMPA® is primarily from two patents listed in the Orange Book.
-The first, U.S. patent no. 6,949,571 (the '571 patent) will expire May 23, 2025, including patent term extension.
-Although the Company had requested that the USPTO reconsider this expiration date in favor of a June 8, 2026 expiration date, the request for reconsideration of the agency's patent term extension calculation was denied and the Company has exhausted its reasonable avenues for an extension of that patent term.
-The Company will update the Orange Book to reflect the May 23, 2025 expiration date at the appropriate time.
+Patent protection for FYCOMPA® is primarily derived from two patents listed in the FDA's Orange Book.
+The first, U.S. patent no. 6,949,571 (the '571 patent), will expire on May 23, 2025, including patent term extension.
 The second FYCOMPA® patent in the Orange Book is U.S. Patent No. 8,772,497 (the '497 patent), which expires on July 1, 2026.
-The '497 patent has been the subject of previous Paragraph IV certifications from three NDA filers.
+The '497 patent, which covers the API used in both FYCOMPA® tablets and oral solution, has been the subject of previous Paragraph IV certifications from three ANDA filers for the tablet formulation, which were not contested by Eisai prior to our acquisition of the drug.
+Following our acquisition of the drug, we attempted to obtain an extension of the patent term for the '571 patent, which was ultimately unsuccessful.
+As a result, the '571 patent will expire on May 23, 2025 and the initial ANDA filers who did not challenge this patent may seek approval of their ANDA applications on or after that date.